rkaiser0324/CakePress/README.md

 The following optional plugins require additional configuration if they are used:

 * WP Super Cache - On the Advanced Settings, make sure that you add the string "app" to the list of URL strings to leave uncached.
-* Autoptimize - Add `app` to "Exclude scripts from Autoptimize" and "Exclude CSS from Autoptimize" as the plugin is not able to follow the URL aliases to the assets.
+* Autoptimize - Add `app` to "Exclude scripts from Autoptimize" and "Exclude CSS from Autoptimize".
+Due to the nonstandard location of these assets, the plugin is not able to follow the URL aliases to them.

 ## Usage